vantage-sh/docs.vantage.sh/docs/report_notifications.md

 Before any notification is sent, Vantage ensures it has the most up-to-date representation of your cost data to give you an accurate report.

-## Report Notifications vs. Cost Anomaly Alerts
+## Report Notifications vs. Cost Anomaly Alerts vs. Cost Alerts

-Vantage also has a separate feature called _cost anomaly alerts_ to alert you on excess costs.
-Report Notifications provide a digest of individual reports and are sent on a scheduled basis.
-Cost anomaly alerts are sent when costs exceed a predetermined alert threshold.
-They are sent as a summary, once per day, if there are new anomalies for that day.
-See the [Cost Anomaly Alerts documentation](/cost_anomaly_alerts) for more information.
+Vantage provides multiple ways to keep you informed about your cloud spend.
+Report Notifications offer a scheduled digest of individual reports and are sent on a recurring basis.
+[Cost Anomaly Alerts](/cost_anomaly_alerts) are sent once per day when costs exceed an anomaly threshold, based on a Vantage machine learning model.
+In contrast, [Cost Alerts](/cost_alerts) allow you to define custom thresholds for specific reports.
+They are triggered when your cost data meets the conditions you’ve set.

 ## Set Up Slack Integration {#slack}